sparsh-ai/recohut/docs/01-foundations/language/pyspark/lab-uber-analysis/README.md

-# Uber Data Analysis in Pyspark
+# Lab: Uber Data Analysis in Pyspark

 >This lab can be used as a take-home assignment to learn Pyspark and Data Engineering.